-Mexico earthquake: Rescuers race to free girl trapped at school
+Mexico earthquake: All students accounted for

 About 2,000 public schools were damaged in Tuesday's quake, Secretary of Public Education Aurelio Nuños said.
 Sixteen of the 212 affected schools in Mexico City had serious damage, he said.

-At the private Colegio Enrique Rabsamen, where rescuers are trying to reach the girl, the temblor caused the school to fold in on itself, sandwiching and collapsing classroom onto classroom.
+At the private Colegio Enrique Rabsamen, where rescuers were trying to reach the girl, the temblor caused the school to fold in on itself, sandwiching and collapsing classroom onto classroom.

 Foro TV interviewed two girls who said they were doing their English homework as the building began to shake.